Loading...

 - Recent decades (1990s-2020s): Averaged 2-3%, with spikes in 2021-2023

 Perspective: Inflation erodes purchasing power over time. $1 today will buy less in 30 years.
-Using 2.5% strikes a balance between optimism and caution.
+Using 3% — the long-run historical average — keeps your plan on the prudent side.

 Note: Adjust higher (3-4%) if you're concerned about persistent inflation, or lower (2%) if you expect deflationary periods.